- Add or remove a name

 Send us a message through your hub if you want to make an overpayment and switch to a new mortgage rate, or have already applied to switch.
 We’ll review your account and let you know the best way to continue.
 If you want to switch your rate online without making an overpayment, you can reduce your term as part of the process.

 If you have a repayment mortgage, you may be able to extend your term to reduce your monthly payments.
 We’ll need to check your new term is still affordable, particularly if it extends past retirement age.
 To extend your term, get in touch.

 If you’re worried about making your mortgage payments, it’s really important to let us know.
 Talking to us about your financial situation makes it easier for us to help you.
-Please read our Money Worries section for more information.
+Visit our help and support section for details.